 - OBTENGA APOYO

-A longer article from the Preeclampsia Foundation was posted by the Association of Women's Health, Obstetric and Neonatal Nurses (AWOHNN) on their website in May.
-Here are the highlights.
-A survey or our members brought to light the following top 10 ways nurses can be sensitive and helpful to preeclampsia patients.
+A longer article from the Preeclampsia Foundation was posted by the Association of Women's Health, Obstetric and Neonatal Nurses (AWOHNN) on their website, but here are the highlights.
+A survey or our members brought to light the following top 10 ways nurses are sensitive and helpful to preeclampsia patients.

 1) Thank you for educating me to know the symptoms and how dangerous preeclampsia can be.